← All claims

 Atashi

-meta-analysis mixed moderate Distinguishes dietary vs tissue LA; tissue LA reflects long-term intake though tissue and dietary measures diverge for some outcomes.
+meta-analysis tested-null moderate Distinguishes dietary vs tissue LA; tissue LA reflects long-term intake though tissue and dietary measures diverge for some outcomes.

 Marklund